kianryan/kianryan.github.io/_posts/2008-11-18-accessing-session-state-in-handlers-ashx.md

 categories:
   - Code
 ---
-I use generic handlers (.ashx) quite a bit when working with client side Javascript, they&#8217;re a good way of getting data to and from the client.
-I&#8217;ll do an in-depth post at some point showing a nice way of chaining generic handlers, JQuery and JSON in a quick way of writing AJAXesque web apps.
+I use generic handlers (.ashx) quite a bit when working with client side Javascript, they’re a good way of getting data to and from the client.
+I’ll do an in-depth post at some point showing a nice way of chaining generic handlers, JQuery and JSON in a quick way of writing AJAXesque web apps.

 For the moment though, a quick tip for people needing access to their session variables in handlers.
-Because a generic handler is stripped down to its bare bones, you&#8217;ll need to import your session state by including a specific interface.
+Because a generic handler is stripped down to its bare bones, you’ll need to import your session state by including a specific interface.

-<pre class="brush: csharp; title: ; notranslate" title="">using System.Web.UI.HtmlControls;&lt;/p&gt;
+<pre class="brush: csharp; title: ; notranslate" title="">using System.Web.UI.HtmlControls;</p>

-&lt;p&gt;public class GenericHandler : IHttpHandler, IRequiresSessionState
+<p>public class GenericHandler : IHttpHandler, IRequiresSessionState
 {
     public void ProcessRequest(HttpContext context)
     {
         context.Response.ContentType = "text/plain";
-        context.Response.ContentEncoding = System.Text.Encoding.UTF8;&lt;/p&gt;
+        context.Response.ContentEncoding = System.Text.Encoding.UTF8;</p>

-&lt;pre&gt;&lt;code&gt;    context.Response.Write(context.Session["name"]);
+<pre><code>    context.Response.Write(context.Session["name"]);
 }

 public bool IsReusable